 - Solar shingles – These little guys harvest energy just like solar panels, but they’re easier to install.
 Just like their bulkier big brothers, they’re tax-subsidized, they protect the roof, and they can potentially be profitable (if you capture more energy than you need).

-- Bark siding and shingles – This relatively new material is truly amazing.
-Traditionally the bark is discarded as debris, burned, or in some cases used to make mulch.
+- Bark siding and shingles – This material is truly amazing.
+When processing lumber, the bark is typically discarded as debris, burned, or in some cases used to make mulch.
 Using bark as sustainable building materials rescues it from this fate and provides a highly sustainable alternative to traditional siding and shingling materials.
 Bark siding can last 75 to 100 years without any painting, sealant, or regular maintenance.
 (Unbelievable, right?)
 The absence of paint or stain means there’s never any chemical runoff.
 Plus, the kiln- drying process sterilizes it against fungus and pests (meaning no pesticides or other harmful chemicals are required).
 Also, bark that is kiln-dried will never warp or shrink upon installation.
 Incredible!